Caravan Toilet Chemicals: Everything you need to know but don't want to think about

 Chemical toilet waste is 'black water,' and needs to go into the site's chemical disposal point or, if that's not available, be flushed down a loo.
 Never confuse the two.
 Pay attention to your site's maps, rules and notices.

-Greywater chemicals keep your storage tank smelling fresh and minimise harmful bacteria growth.
+Greywater chemicals, such as Elsan's Grey Water Tank Fresh, keep your storage tank smelling fresh and minimise harmful bacteria growth.

 There are two core functions of toilet chemicals that go into the cassette: to reduce odours and to help break down the waste.
 In fact, many older formulations only damp down or disguise the smell, rather than eliminating it.